-Responding to clients’ presenting needs are at the core of our work.
-We work with people who are vulnerable, marginalised and often from dysfunctional backgrounds with complex medical and psychiatric needs.
+Located in six sites, we work with people who are vulnerable, marginalised and often from dysfunctional backgrounds with complex medical and psychiatric needs.
 We see a prevalence of second and sometimes third generation families with addiction problems.
-Our work, especially in Ashleigh House, provides us with the opportunity to break that generational cycle of addiction, through working with mothers and their children.
+Our work provides us with the opportunity to break that generational cycle of addiction, especially through working with mothers and their children.

 In 2018, Board members, management, staff, clients and key stakeholders collaborated to develop our Strategic Plan 2019-2022.